DanThrane/jolie-package-manager/configuration/using_language_integration/README.md

      idea of having to expliclty mark construct as configurable goes against the functionality provided by `-C`.
 How should we handle this behavior going forward, if we choose to require each construct to be marked?
-  4. How should configuration deal with namespaces?
-  5. Should user defined types be allowed in configuration?
+  4. Should user defined types be allowed in configuration?
-  6. Is there any reason for configuring both constants and variables?
+  5. Is there any reason for configuring both constants and variables?
 Should configuration variables be changed at run-time?
-  7. Should configurable constants and variables have type information?
+  6. Should configurable constants and variables have type information?
-  8. Should configuration files be purely static without any logic?
+  7. Should there be any limitation to when we can override configuration?